-- 1. For Standard Track teams who are either competing for a medal or a Part Prize, your team must create and/or add to existing Part Pages on the Registry.
+- 1. For teams who are working with parts, your team must create and/or add to existing Part Pages on the Registry.
 Please refer to the Medal criteria and Special Prizes for Parts for more details.

 2. Given the amount of detailed information you need to provide on your Part pages, we strongly recommend that teams work on these Part pages often and early.
 Waiting until the end of the season can result in poorly documented pages and various mistakes.

 3. Only one person should edit a Part Page at a time.
 If multiple people are editing the same page at the same time, information will be lost!